 1. When a new classified employee is hired, the evaluator should conduct a “probationary” evaluation within the employee’s first three months.
 The evaluator may conduct a probationary evaluation on an employee who transfers to a position.
 Employees retained after the probationary period should be evaluated on a yearly basis, unless performance or conduct concerns warrant more frequent review.

-2. When an employee’s annual evaluation includes one or more needs improvement, below standard or unsatisfactory ratings and the employee is not recommended for dismissal at that time, the employee should receive a “conditional” evaluation in no more than sixty (60) working days.
-A “conditional” evaluation also may be conducted if an evaluator documents concerns about an employee’s conduct or performance.
-The employee must recognize that being placed on a conditional evaluation means that his/her job is in jeopardy and that significant and sustained improvement must be demonstrated for this employee to be retained.
-The evaluator should consider whether to make a recommendation for dismissal following completion of the conditional evaluation, unless more immediate action is warranted.
+2. When an employee’s annual evaluation includes one or more needs improvement, below standard or unsatisfactory ratings and the employee is not recommended for dismissal at that time, the employee can be placed on a growth plan and then re-evaluated in 60-90 days.
+An additional evaluation also may be conducted at any time if an evaluator documents concerns about an employee’s conduct or performance.
+The employee must recognize that being placed on a growth plan means that his/her job is in jeopardy and that significant and sustained improvement must be demonstrated for this employee to be retained.
+The evaluator should consider whether to make a recommendation for dismissal following completion of the growth plan, unless more immediate action is warranted.

 3. In completing the evaluation, the evaluator should include a comment to explain any needs improvement, below standard or unsatisfactory rating.
 If additional space is required, a separate sheet should be attached for comments.
 The evaluator is encouraged to add any pertinent comments for ratings of exceeds standard.